benjaleivas/Yearbook-Scraping/README.md

-# scraping_yearbook
+# Webscraping

-Code for web scraping yearbook pictures while avoiding bot detection.
+Python code for web scraping yearbook pictures while avoiding bot detection.
+Requires creating an email account for logging into the webpage.